NoMad Office Building Lands 65,600 SF in New Leases with Tech and VC Tenants

 The leasing activity at 386 Park Avenue South underscores several notable patterns in the current Manhattan office market:

-• Primary Ventures signed for 26,252 square feet on the 13th floor, reinforcing the building's appeal to financial services and investment firms
+- Primary Ventures signed for 26,252 square feet on the 13th and 14th floors, reinforcing the building's appeal to financial services and investment firms

-• Sigma Computing matched the 26,252-square-foot commitment, highlighting continued demand from enterprise software companies
+- Sigma Computing matched the 26,252-square-foot commitment on the 5th and 6th floors, highlighting continued demand from enterprise software companies

-• Newmark represented the landlord in the transactions
+- Newmark represented the landlord in the transactions; JLL represented Modern FL

 According to Commercial Observer, the building has successfully attracted a diverse mix of tenants seeking modern office accommodations in a centrally located neighborhood with strong transit access and amenities.